 NEFT refers to National Electronic Funds Transfer.
 Such a transaction is processed in the batches, so the transfer is not immediate.

 RTGS refers to Real-Time Gross settlement.
 Funds are immediately transferred through RTGS.
 It does not take more than 2 hours to deposit the money to the beneficiary account.
 Though it is the fastest method but can only be used if the transaction amount is above Rs.
 2, 00,000.
-There are two types of UTR numbers- RTGS UTR number and UTR no. NEFT.
-Users can easily make UTR number tracking through their respective bank apps.
+There are two types of UTR numbers- RTGS and NEFT UTR no. Users can easily make tracking through their respective bank apps.

 Steps to Find UTR Number